Runcorn: English Civil War

 During the Civil War, Halton Castle was held for the Royalists by John Savage, 2nd Earl Rivers, the Steward of Halton.
 It fell twice to Parliamentarian Roundheads.
 The first siege was led by Sir William Brereton in 1643; the second was in 1644.
 Following this, a "Council of War" was held in Warrington in 1646 at which it was decided that the castle should be slighted.

 In 1656, Runcorn was described as "nothing but a fair parish church, a parsonage and a few scattered tenements".
-And so it remained for over a century, an isolated and poor hamlet.
+And so it remained for over a century; an isolated and poor hamlet.
 The only through traffic used the ferry which crossed from Runcorn to the north bank of the River Mersey.

 Industrialisation

+Painting c.
+1830 depicting bathing parties in the River Mersey with the beginnings of industrialisation in the background.